SenteonLLC/senteonllc.github.io/beta/resetting.md

 2) Select the `Re-Enable` button next to the endpoint you wish to disable.

+## Uninstalling Senteon Agent (Resets Senteon-Managed Settings) ##
+To uninstall the Senteon Agent, simply uninstall using the Windows built in application removal functionality.

-## Uninstalling Senteon ##
+## Uninstalling Senteon Command Center ##
-To uninstall the agent, simply uninstall using the Windows built in application removal functionality.
+To uninstall the Senteon Command Center, simply uninstall using the Windows built in application removal functionality.